-Hire Purchase is one of the most common ways to buy a used car.
-This guide will help you find out if it works for you.
+Hire purchase is one of the most common ways to buy a new or used vehicle.
+This guide will help you find out if HP car finance is right for you.

 Zuto is a credit broker, not a lender.
 Our rates start from 9.9% APR.
 The rate you are offered will depend on your individual circumstances.
 Representative Example: Borrowing £7,000 over 48 months with a representative APR of 19.3%, the amount payable would be £205 a month, with a total cost of credit of £2,831 and a total amount payable of £9,831.

-Simply put, the cost of the car is split into chunks that you pay off over a set time, with interest, usually between 12 and 60 months (one to five years).
-The car is yours once the final payment is made.
+Simply put, the cost of the car is split into chunks that you pay off over a set time (with interest), usually between 12 and 60 months (one to five years).
+Buying a car on hire purchase means the vehicle is yours once the final payment is made.

-It’s Zutos most popular type of finance for used cars and is generally simpler to understand than the alternative, Personal Contract Purchase (PCP), which is based on a car’s depreciation.
+Hire purchase finance is Zuto’s most popular loan type for used cars, and is generally simpler to understand than the alternative, Personal Contract Purchase (PCP), which is based on a car’s depreciation.

-This is usually optional.
-The more you can afford to pay for your deposit, the better as it will lower your monthly payments and reduce the total amount of interest you pay.
-But, a deposit isn’t always essential and we may have no deposit options available.
+A deposit is usually optional.
+However, the more you can afford to pay upfront, the better - it will lower your monthly payments and reduce the total amount of interest you pay.
+But a deposit isn’t always essential, and we may even have no deposit options available.

 Use our car finance calculator to find out how much you might be able to borrow, based on what you can afford.

-At the end of your contract, there may be an acceptance or document fee.
-It can vary so check before you make an agreement.
-When this and your monthly payments are met you will own the vehicle.
+At the end of your hire purchase finance contract, there may be an acceptance or document fee.
+It can vary, so check before you finalise the agreement.
+When this and your monthly payments are met, you will own the vehicle.

-Hire Purchase is simple.
-Here’s a quick example to show you how simple it really is.
+Hire purchase is simple.
+Here’s a quick example to show you how straightforward it really is:

-Below, we’ve got a couple of examples – one for two years, one for four years.
-The longer the contract, the less you’ll pay each month, but you’ll eventually pay more in total.
+Below, we’ve got a couple of examples – two years and four years.
+The longer the contract, the less you’ll pay each month; but you’ll eventually pay more in total.

 Based on a two-year contract, here’s what you’d pay, based on 10.9% APR: